-Zoe Hilton's love of the sea led her to Bluff's delicacy and a $48,000 award.
+Zoe Hilton's love of the sea led her to Bluff's delicacy and international recognition.

 Home education, a love of the sea and a passion for the famous Bluff oyster have brought a New Zealand marine biologist to Paris, where she is being feted among the ranks of leading young scientists.

 Zoe Hilton, 33, has been honoured with a UN-backed prize, the UNESCO-L'Oreal International Fellowship, awarded to 15 exceptional women worldwide each year.

 Yesterday, Hilton took part in a ceremony before 500 people at UNESCO headquarters, becoming only the third New Zealander to receive the fellowship award.

 Next February, she heads to the Institute for Food and Agricultural Research and Technology in Catalonia, where she will be working for six months alongside Spanish researchers.

 She hopes the fellowship will not just be a career boost for her but also a lift for New Zealand's aquaculture business.

 "The award is a great indication of where New Zealand is in terms of its science," she said in Paris.

 "It's a vindication of New Zealand education and the level of research we are doing."